chili-epfl/chilitags/README.md

 -----------------------

 This release intends to be minimal, with only the core functionality of
 Chilitags: given an image, identify which tag is where.
+Additional features (tracking, calibration, 3D positions, etc.) may come in further releases.
-Such a release is especially adapted to developers who want to embed marker detection in their C++ application.
-More user-friendly releases (e.g. bindings to other languages, TUIO wrapper, etc.) or additional features (tracking, calibration, 3D postions, etc.) may come in further releases.
+The current release is especially adapted to developers who want to embed marker detection in their C++ application.
+A [TUIO server for chilitags](https://github.com/qbonnard/chilitags-tuio) allows the use of chilitags with other, independent applications.

 Despite the efforts done to extract this release from "research code", Chilitags can easily be improved on the software engineering level.
 Chilitags